Burn-Up Scramble: Characters

 Lilica is a shy, insecure, and slightly clumsy psychic, but when she gets drunk, she becomes more uninhibited and somewhat daffy.
 She looks up to Rio, addressing her with the honorific 'senpai'.
 Because of the possible danger her powers present, Lilica is outfitted with magnetic wrist and ankle restraints.
-Her character is the most changed from her previous version.
-The new Lilica is around the same height as Rio, has a figure to match, short orange hair and a tanned complexion while the previous Lilica was shorter, flat-chested and sported pink hair.
+Her character has changed the most from her previous version.
+The new Lilica is around the same height as Rio, has a figure to match, short orange hair, and a tanned complexion, while the previous Lilica was shorter, flat-chested, and sported pink hair.